Contributing to hipTensor#

 .cpp

-suffix for interface files if your project doesn’t already follow another conventionEnsure that a
+suffix for interface files, if your project doesn’t already follow another convention.Ensure that each

 .cpp